 - Nginx installed, if you don’t have the Nginx yet, you can install it using

-, or you can Install Nginx from Source if you want. - Mysql installed, if you don’t have MySQL yet, you can install it using
+apt install nginx, or you can Install Nginx from Source if you want. - Mysql installed, if you don’t have MySQL yet, you can install it using

-- Sudo Privilege, make sure you execute
+apt install mysql-server - Sudo Privilege, make sure you execute

-first to make sure we have no permission issue on the installation & configuration.
+sudo sufirst to make sure we have no permission issue on the installation & configuration.

 Install Nginx PAM Dependencies